wladradchenko/radio.wladradchenko.ru/README.md

 Infinite Neural Radio is a web shell project that allows users to listen to a personalized collection of lofi music (which is created by the neural network [Audiocraft](https://github.com/facebookresearch/audiocraft)) as well as some radio stations and occasionally enjoy voice of a radio host based on a neural network generated in the application [Wunjo AI] (https://github.com/wladradchenko/wunjo.wladradchenko.ru).

+The goal of the project is to create non-stop musical compositions and a podcast for comfortable work, leisure and evening time.

 The back-end of the platform is built on Go, while the front-end is implemented in JavaScript using AJAX, which provides a convenient and intuitive user interface.

 In addition, the project offers a PWA app that users can install on their phones to access endless neural radio and change tracks on the go.
 Whether you're a fan of lofi music, neural networks, or both, Infinite Neural Radio offers a new and fun way to discover and enjoy new sounds.

 Also, I would like to note that gif animation, quotes, podcast text are also created by neural networks.
-English version radio.wladradchenko.ru/eng and russian version radio.wladradchenko.ru/rus
+[English version](https://radio.wladradchenko.ru/eng) and [russian version](radio.wladradchenko.ru/rus)
 <!-- CONTACT -->

 ## Contact